 Employee or Subcontracted Cleaner?

-Employee or subcontracted cleaner
+Employee or Subcontractor

 Are you an employee or a self-employed subcontracted Cleaner?